spilliton/randumb/README.md

 [![Build Status](https://secure.travis-ci.org/spilliton/randumb.png)](http://travis-ci.org/spilliton/randumb)

-randumb is a ruby gem that allows you to pull random records from ActiveRecord...fast!
+randumb is a ruby gem that allows you to easily pull random records from ActiveRecord

 This gem requires ActiveRecord version 3.0.0 or greater.